ASGAlex/flame_spatial_grid/doc/getting_started.md

 Please notice that we enabled debug mode for non-primary components.
 Let's run our application.
-You should see how components become invisible in grey zone but keeps moving.
-That cells called "inactive".
-Also you should see how components freezes in black cells.
-Such cells are "suspended", `updateTree` function does not work in components from such cells.
-Finally, suspended components starts moving again when it's cell state changed to "inactive" (grey) or "active" (green).
+You should see how components become invisible in the grey zone but keep moving.
+That cells are called
+"inactive".
+Also, you should see how components freeze in black cells.
+Such cells are "suspended", The `updateTree` function does not work in components from such cells.
+Finally, suspended components start moving again when their cell state changed to "inactive" (grey) or "active" (green).

 #### 5. Adding collision detections

-Let's make components to collide.
-It is similar to vanilla Flame except one moment: we already have a hitbox and can reuse it to minimize computations.
+Let's make components collide.
+It is similar to vanilla Flame except for one moment: we already have a hitbox and can reuse to minimize computations.

 1. Add `CollisionCallbacks` mixin into `Player` class.
 2. Add `boundingBox.collisionType = boundingBox.defaultCollisionType = CollisionType.active;` at